-According to the assessment completed by EU4Digital, Armenian national legislation (effective as of 14 May 2020) is well aligned with the EU regulatory framework requirements and thus, the PSRC is considered as well established NRA.
+According to the assessment of Moldovan national legislation (effective as of 18 May 2020) completed by EU4Digital, Moldovan regulatory system is well aligned with EU regulatory framework.
 However, some areas for improvement in order to further strengthen NRA organisational and financial independence were identified.
 Those cover the following gaps: